What do I need to know if I want to appeal a suspension or expulsion?

 If an appeal about an expulsion is not supported, and the decision maker does not agree with your request there may be a range of other options available to your child.
-In some circumstances, a decision may be made to place your child in another school or alternate setting more appropriate to their needs.
-The principal will work with you if this occurs.
+The principal will work with you to arrange an alternate setting more appropriate to your child's needs.

-If the appeal about an expulsion is not supported and your child is over 17 years old, you and your child should look for options to continue learning or transition to work.
+If the appeal about an expulsion is not supported and your child is 17 years and over, you and your child should look for options to continue learning or transition to work.

 How do I make a complaint?